LEAN-96/RAG-Demystified/README.md

 The basic RAG process involves indexing, retrieval, and generation.
 In simple terms, a user's input x is used to search for relevant documents z, which are then combined with a prompt and given to the model to create a final output y.
 If the interaction involves multiple turns, previous conversation history can be included in the prompt.
 The entire RAG-Process is often referred as "RAG-Pipeline".

-However, this approach, known as Naive RAG, has some drawbacks.
-It may suffer from low precision, meaning it sometimes includes irrelevant information in the response, and low recall, where it may miss relevant information.
-Another issue is the possibility of the model receiving outdated information, leading to inaccurate responses and the risk of generating content that doesn't align with the user's needs.
-This can result in confusing or incorrect answers.

 ## Indexing:
 Transforming unstructured data into a format that AI models can efficiently process is a key step in setting up RAG.
 Therefore, Indexing is a crucial step in preparing data.
 It involves several key steps: